alexfernandez/librecounter/README.md

 otherwise sometimes it only sends the website (as `https://example.org/`) so LibreCounter cannot know which page the user is visiting.

+There is an option to hide stats from the home page, using `hidden.svg`.

 Keep in mind that stats are still open for anyone that knows that you are using it, by following the link to https://librecounter.org/[example.org]/show.
 There is currently no way to make the stats private.